April 3, 2024/Nutrition

 If you walk into your local sandwich shop, you’ll probably see that their healthy menu options swap bread for tortillas.
 But are wraps really better for you than sandwiches?

-Taylor explains that if you’re making lunch at home, you’ll find that a typical 10-inch tortilla contains about 200-220 calories.
+Taylor explains that if you’re making lunch at home, you’ll find that a typical 10-inch tortilla contains about 200 to 220 calories.
 Meanwhile, two slices of bread could contain anywhere between 70 and 280 calories, depending on which type of bread you use.

 Many delis and restaurants, on the other hand, use tortilla wraps that are around 300 calories — just for the wrap itself!
 And once you add in the calories from the fillings and condiments (not to mention that side of chips), you may well end up with a high-calorie lunch.

-“Grocery store sandwiches are no better as a whole than subs from chain restaurants — they all rely on preservatives to prevent food borne illness, are high in sodium, and typically the bread and wraps contain refined grains,” Taylor adds.
+“Grocery store sandwiches are no better as a whole than subs from chain restaurants — they all rely on preservatives to prevent foodborne illness, are high in sodium, and typically, the bread and wraps contain refined grains,” she adds.

 Advertisement

-Whether you’re using bread or wraps, that starchy foundation for your sandwich can a big contributor to the overall calories. if you’re seeking weight loss, consider skimping on the starch to support your goals.
+Whether you’re using bread or wraps, that starchy foundation for your sandwich can be a big contributor to the overall calories.
+If you’re seeking weight loss, consider skimping on the starch to support your goals.

-How to make a healthy sandwich: six tips
+How to make a healthy sandwich or wrap: Six tips

 It’s always easier to practice healthy eating habits when you’re the one controlling the ingredients and portion size.
 Taylor offers the following six suggestions for building a tasty, nutritionally balanced sandwich or wrap.